-This policy addresses how The Federation member schools aim to prevent, address and respond to student bullying behaviour.
-Our member schools recognise that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable at our schools.
-These other inappropriate behaviours will be managed in accordance with each school's Student Wellbeing and Engagement Policy and Inclusion and Diversity policy.
+This policy addresses how Wodonga South Primary School aims to prevent, address and respond to student bullying behaviour.
+Wodonga South Primary School recognises that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable at our school.
+These other inappropriate behaviours will be managed in accordance with our Student Wellbeing and Engagement Policy.